DIDSR/VICTRE/VICTRE Configuration Files and Parameters/breastCompress/Readme.md

-Parameters used for the four breast densities in the vICTRE trial.
+Parameters used for the four breast densities in the VICTRE trial.
 For further details on running this code, visit https://breastcompress.readthedocs.io/en/latest/index.html.

 **DENSE**